-Focal terrestrial species are white-headed woodpecker, flammulated owl, Rocky Mountain elk, yellow warbler, American beaver, great blue heron, grasshopper sparrow, sharp-tailed grouse, bighorn sheep and mule deer.
+Focal terrestrial species are white-headed woodpecker, flammulated owl, Rocky Mountain elk, yellow warbler, American beaver, great blue heron, grasshopper sparrow, sharp-tailed grouse, sage sparrow, sage thrasher, Brewer's sparrow and mule deer.
 The criteria for selection of these species are:

-- Primary association with focal habitats for breeding - Specialist species that are obligate or highly associated with key habitat elements or conditions important in functioning ecosystems - Declining population trends or reduction in historic breeding range - Special management concerns or conservation status (threatened, endangered, species of concern, indicator species) - Professional knowledge of species of local interest
+- Primary association with focal habitats for breeding. - Specialist species that are obligate or highly associated with key habitat elements or conditions important in functioning ecosystems. - Declining population trends or reduction in historic breeding range. - Special management concerns or conservation status (threatened, endangered, species of concern, indicator species). - Professional knowledge of species of local interest.

-Within the Asotin Subbasin, four priority terrestrial habitats were selected for detailed analyses: ponderosa pine, eastside interior grasslands, interior riparian wetlands, and shrub-steppe.
+Within the Lower Snake Subbasin, four priority habitats were selected for detailed analyses: ponderosa pine, eastside interior grasslands, interior riparian wetlands, and shrub-steppe.
 These were selected based upon determination of key habitat needs by local resource managers, the ability of these habitats to track ecosystem health, and cultural factors.

 Within this subbasin plan, the role of aquatic focal species differed from the role of terrestrial focal species.
-Aquatic focal species were used to inform decisions regarding the relative level of enhancement effort required to achieve an ecological response.
+The aquatic focal species was used to inform decisions regarding the relative level of enhancement effort required to achieve an ecological response.
 Due to data limitations, terrestrial focal species did not inform the majority of the management plan, but instead will be used to guide monitoring the functionality of priority habitats.
 Terrestrial priority habitats were used to guide development of the management plan for terrestrial habitats and species.